im-oswald/task-manager/README.md

 ./setup.sh
 ```

+The above instruction will host the application at http://localhost:3000

 ## Assumptions

 - A user shows only accessible tasks, instead of showing all, as I added user authentication.